 You’ve done all the right things.
 You’ve broken up with your Narcissist, you’ve gone no contact and you’ve done your very best to put your focus back on you.
-But much to your chagrin, your Narcissist is pulling out all the stops, throwing everything at you to try and illicit some type of response.
+But much to your chagrin, your Narcissist is pulling out all the stops, throwing everything at you to try and elicit some type of response.

 Unwittingly, throughout your relationship, either through sharing, or information gathering, you have given your narcissist all kinds of clues about your emotional triggers, what your greatest fears are and your most painful hurts.